lsu-ddem/intro-to-esports/content/1-Imagery/3_Lesson_3/_index.en.md

 ---
-title: Lesson 3
+title: Switching Gears, Shots, Compositions, and What They Can Help Us Say
 weight: 3
 ---

-## Unit Description:
+## Lesson

+### Objective(s):

-During the Imagery unit of Digital Storytelling, students will be introduced to the active role that imagery plays in storytelling.
+Students will be making connections and taking notes on the compositions of imagery and the effects the compositions have on an individual's psyche.
+In Digital Storytelling, students will be introduced to the active role that imagery plays in storytelling.
 Imagery will be studied in order to determine usage and appropriateness to the story that it accompanies.

-## Lesson Outcomes:
-**I.** Students will gain knowledge of the different types of imagery composition, what effects the different types have on individuals, and how and when to implement the different types of composition.

-**II.** Developing skills to implement creativity and expression while under specific guidelines, such as requiring the use/incorporation of different composition types.

-## Lesson:
- ### I. Overview:
+### Overview:

+This lesson introduces students to the importance of Composition and makeup of the imagery itself.

+### Expected Lesson Duration:
+Lesson is expected to last 1-2 days.

+### Preparing to Teach this Lesson:

+- [Composition types](https://nofilmschool.com/2015/09/9-composition-techniques-make-images-eye-catching-biological-level) to teach to students.

+### Student Handouts:
+If desired, students may be given out handouts of the [Composition types](https://nofilmschool.com/2015/09/9-composition-techniques-make-images-eye-catching-biological-level) used in this lesson's resources, or some other kind of composition reference sheet.

+### Lesson Procedure:

+#### Introduction/Gain Attention
+-  **Daily Meme:** The class will begin with an activity that will require students to write a brief story using an image displayed by the instructor.

+#### Project
-Students will begin with an introductory activity in which they write a brief story from a given picture.
-After the introductory activity, the instructor will begin to show examples of imagery in compositions of photography, film, paintings, architecture, etcetera.
-Upon reveal of the basic composition styles, students will create a portfolio of great examples of the image composition types.
+-   After the daily meme the instructor will begin to show examples of imagery compositions of [photography, film,](http://nofilmschool.com/2015/09/9-composition-techniques-make-images-eye-catching-biological-level) paintings, architecture, etc.

+-   Upon reveal of the basic composition styles the students will begin a new google drive folder that will act as a portfolio of great examples of the image composition types.
-Within the folder the students will define subfolders of the composition types and begin to import great examples of each of the their respective folders.
-During the next assignment, students practice replicating the compositions that they have learned about through subjects around the classroom, possibly around the campus (if allowed by the school/instructor).
-Students should use their cameras to capture subjects using the composition types and rules previously reviewed.
-Once the students have collected their data, they will regroup and categorize their images with a shared folder; after which they will proceed to create an image storybook using google slides, incorporating all images from the group, that is clear and delivers a message.
-After completion, groups will share, contrast, and compare their stories with other groups.
-Afterwards, students must label each of their captured images with the composition style or rule and add a caption to their images describing their image with a poetic flare.

-### Project:
+-   Within the folder the students will define subfolders of the composition types and begin to import great examples of each of their respective folders.

+	-   This can be a cumulative assessment that is checked at the end of the unit or split up and checked in sprints.

+-   Transition from documenting the work to actually replicating the compositions.

-**Assignment:**  Students will replicate the compositions that they have learned about through subjects around the classroom, possibly around the campus (if allowed by the school/instructor).
+-   The next assignment should be to begin to practice the compositions that they have learned about through subjects around the classroom, and possibly around the campus.

- **1.** Students should use their cameras to capture subjects using the composition types and rules previously reviewed.
+-   The students should use their cameras (phone, ipod, tablet, laptop, etc) in order to capture subjects using the composition types and rules previously reviewed.

+	-   2 solid examples of each composition style should suffice **time constraints are important and necessary**.

- **2.** Once the students have collected their data, they will regroup and categorize their images with a shared google drive folder.
-For each composition type, the students will create the composition type's folder and upload their products of that composition type.
+-   Once the students have finished collecting their data, the students must come back to their groups and categorize their images with a shared folder, placing emphasis on time management.

- **3.** Groups will then proceed to create an image storybook using google slides, incorporating all images from each member of the group.
-The storybook must deliver a clear, logical message using the media captured by the group's members.
+-   After their images have been organized and labeled the students will then proceed to create an image storybook, that is clear and delivers a message.

+-   All photos from the group must be utilized (exquisite corpse or teacher favored format rules can be applied).

+-   The story books will be created using Google Slides and each image has to be accompanied with no more than a two sentence partition of the story.

- **4.** After completion of the storybooks, groups will share, contrast, and compare their stories with other groups, offering constructive criticism and feedback.
+-   After the students have completed their respective story books the students will share contrast and compare their stories with other groups.

- **5.** After the groups have conversed, students will individually label each of their captured images with the composition style/rule and a caption describing their image with a poetic flare.
-Ensure that students save their images to their personal portfolios.
+-   After the students have completed their storybooks they must label each of their captured images with the composition style or rule as well as add a caption to their images describing their image with a poetic flare.

-**Project Outcomes:**
+## Outcomes:

  -   Able to identify and decipher between the different image composition types

  -   Implementation of each of the image composition types in their own work